 "It may be that you dislike something and it is good for you, and it may be that you love something and it is bad for you.
 Allah knows, and you do not know" (2:216).

-Surrender isn't giving up.
-It's giving over.
-To wisdom greater than your own.
+Surrender is not giving up, it's giving over to wisdom greater than our own.

 Your Surrender Invitation

-What are you gripping so tightly it's cutting off circulation to your soul?
+What are you gripping so tightly it's cutting off circulation to your heart, the true center of "intelligence"?

 What outcome are you forcing that wants to flow?